-Whether you take care of your own property, or you have someone maintain it for you, there are common mistakes we frequently see in the landscape.
+Whether you take care of your own property, or someone maintains it for you, common mistakes occur frequently in the landscape.
 Learn to avoid these landscape mistakes and save yourself time, money, and frustration!

 Landscape Mistake #1: Trees planted too deeply

 Like other living things, woody plants are comprised of different types of tissue which perform different functions.
 Bark tissue protects the plant and transports nutrients between the roots and the leaves.
 Root tissue absorbs water and nutrients from the soil.
-Identify the point where bark tissue meets root tissue (the root flare) and plant this at or slightly above ground level.
+These tissues meet at a point where the trunk starts to widen.
+Identify this point, called the root flare, and plant it at or slightly above ground level.

-Frequently when plants are purchased, this root flare has been covered by soil, either in the pot, or in the digging process.
-If the step of identifying the root flare has been missed and the plant is planted too low, many shrubs and virtually all trees will weaken and die within several years.
+Frequently when you purchase a plant, this root flare has been covered by soil, either in the pot, or in the digging process in the nursery.
+If you skip identifying the root flare and the tree is planted too low, it will weaken and eventually die.
 We call this telephone poling in the industry, because the tree looks like a telephone pole stuck into the ground.
-Compare to trees that grow naturally in the woods and you will always see the root flare, or a widening at the base.
+Compare this to trees that grow naturally where you will always see the root flare.
 For more information on proper planting height and technique, visit Purdue University’s ‘Tree’s Need A Proper Start- Plant Them Right!’.

 Landscape Mistake #2: Mulch volcanoes

 Mulch suppresses weeds, retains moisture in the soil, and reduces erosion.
 Initial plant installations require up to 3 inches of mulch in order to cover the soil.
 Additional applications of mulch should be approximately 1 inch, or just enough to break down in a one year cycle.
-Too much mulch is not only an unnecessary expense, it affects woody plants in the same manner as planting them too deeply.
-Never apply mulch up against a plant’s bark because it causes the bark to rot and invites disease.
+Too much mulch is not only an unnecessary expense, it affects woody plants in the same manner as planting them too deeply, so never apply mulch up against a tree’s bark.

 We call these piles of mulch around trees mulch volcanoes.
 I have no idea how this trend started, but it is not a sound horticultural practice.
 Make sure your mulch is not too thick, and spend that money elsewhere.
 Or better yet, use leaves for mulch, and skip that expense altogether.